chay2/ml_toyota_ds/README.md

 # ml_toyota_ds
-In this demonstration of data preprocessing using the Toyota dataset
+In this demonstration of data preprocessing  and visualization using the Toyota dataset